jborjon/jborjon.github.io/about-page-notes.md

 "The better your content, the more engaged your visitors are, and the more likely they'll become paying customers." (idea from https://designpowers.com/blog/4-reasons-to-hire-a-professional-content-writer)

+"I have ae purpose for every single word.
+No fluff.
+Efficiency."

 ## For a Video

 "Hi.
 My name is ___ and I [value or selling proposition]."